KingPao/irealpro_automation/README.md

 ### Set up the forked pyaudio
 This project uses a forked version of pyaudio to record the system audio via loopback.
 Download and install the .msi from [here](https://github.com/intxcc/pyaudio_portaudio/releases).
+Since it's an installer, choose a proper installation directory.

 After the installation 3 files are created:
 1. pyaudio.py